The ARL Football Club Success Ranking System

 UEFA European Cup / Champions League

-The Champions’ League.
-For every player with an ego to match their wages; every world class volley, flick or bicycle kick – this is the arena for them.
-For every European club that has the money and facilities to put together a squad which comes out as top dogs over hundreds of other squads in its Nation – this is for them.
-Showcasing the best football in the world, the UEFA Champions’ League hosts only the champions and giants of European football and they battle it out to be called ‘the best in Europe’, and really, ‘the World’.
+The Champions’ League; for every player with an ego to match their wages; every world class volley, flick or bicycle kick – this is the arena for them.
+For every European club that has the money and facilities to put together a squad which comes out as top dogs over hundreds of other squads in its nation – this is for them.
+Showcasing the best football in the world, the UEFA Champions’ League hosts the champions and giants of European football and they battle it out to be called ‘the best in Europe’ and, really, ‘the World’.

-Qualification: Open to the Title winners of every UEFA nation to enter in the Qualification Stage/Group Stage.
-The top four teams from Spain, England, Germany and Italy enter in the Group Stage (as of the 2022 UEFA Club Coefficient).
+Qualification: Open to the league champions of every UEFA nation to enter in the Qualification Stage/Group Stage.
+At least four teams each from Spain, England, Germany and Italy enter in the Group Stage (as of the 2025 UEFA Club Coefficient).

 Prestige: Originally founded in 1955, this is UEFA’s oldest tournament.
 Europe’s leagues are the most popular in the world and its leagues play the best football.
 So the one tournament which pits the strongest teams from those leagues against each other makes the CL the creme de la creme of football competitions and the most prestigious in the world.

 The PL is a ludicrously lucrative competition because of its rich history in the ‘Home of Football’, the much vaunted passion of the fans and packed stadiums.
 The fact its fanbase has become highly consumerised lets its clubs afford the best players in the world.
 The TV rights deals are the highest valued in the world which means that even league cannon fodder can afford international players and in the top four teams some of the best football in the world is on display.
-The PL is rated 1st in UEFA’s Coefficient Ranking (2022), based on how league representatives perform in UEFA competition, and it is the most valuable, if not best, of the ‘big leagues’.
-For the clubs in it, it’s their bread and butter.
+The PL is rated the most valuable, if not best, of the ‘Big Five’.
+For the clubs in any of those Big Five, the league is their bread and butter.
 Avoiding relegation is essential to keeping the financial gravy train rolling.
-Although the CL is more prestigious, the PL provides the lion’s share of club income with more games in it than the CL, FL Cup and FA Cup put together.
-For this reason the PL is 9 points.
+Although the CL is more prestigious, their leagues provide the lion’s share of club income with more games in it than the CL, National Cup and League Cup put together.
+For this reason the League Championship is worth 18 points.

 Qualification: The top 3 teams from Tier 2 qualify.

-Prestige: The PL is the most prestigious domestic league in the world; see above.
-The other top 4 leagues in UEFA’s Club Coefficient (La Liga, Bundesliga, Serie A, Ligue 1 (2022)) are also worth 9 points because they are leagues with long histories of their own and with top teams which have contributed a lot to European footballing history.
+Prestige: The PL is the most prestigious domestic league in the world.
+The other top 4 leagues in UEFA’s Association Coefficient also have long histories of their own and with top teams which have contributed a lot to European footballing history.

 Bonus Points